Alex-only/AlexMaxDemo_Android/README_EN.md

 Take access to Admob as an example:

-1.1 Go to [TopOn Backstage](https://docs.toponad.com/#/en-us/android/download/package) first, and check which version of Admob is compatible with the connected TopOn version?
+1.1 Go to TopOn Background first, and check which version of Admob is compatible with the connected TopOn version?
 (The Admob version compatible with TopOn v6.2.72 is v22.3.0)

 1.2 Then go to [Max Background](https://dash.applovin.com/documentation/mediation/android/mediation-adapters#adapter-network-information), according to the Max SDK version (v11.10.1) and Admob version (v22.3.0), find the corresponding Adapter version (that is, v22.3.0.0)